DanTheWizard/ESportsPyManager-AdminPanel/README.md

 ---

 ## 💻 Client Tool
-You can find the admin panel to this tool [here](https://github.com/DanTheWizard/ESportsPyManager):
+You can find the client tool to this [here](https://github.com/DanTheWizard/ESportsPyManager):
 - https://github.com/DanTheWizard/ESportsPyManager

 ---